Drug-Free Schools and Communities Act

 Standards of Conduct

 Series 50000, Rule 50101, Sec.
 1 of the Board of Regents' Rules and Regulations of The University of Texas System provides for disciplinary action against any student who engages in conduct prohibited by state, federal, or local law.
-This includes those laws prohibiting the use, possession, or distribution of drugs and alcohol; or possession of drug paraphernalia.
+This includes laws prohibiting the use, possession, or distribution of drugs and alcohol; or possession of drug paraphernalia.

 The use or possession of alcohol or drugs by an employee on University premises is defined as misconduct by The University of Texas System’s "Policies and Procedures for Discipline and Dismissal of Employees."
 The unlawful use, possession, or distribution of illicit drugs or alcohol on University premises by an employee is prohibited by The University of Texas System’s "Drugs and Alcohol Policy."